-If you have a simple Chapter 7 bankruptcy, you will have a better chance to successfully file and complete your case without an attorney.
-A simple Chapter 7 bankruptcy typically means that:
+If you have a simple Chapter 7, you will have a better chance of completing your case without a bankruptcy lawyer.
+The hallmarks of a simple Chapter 7 would include a:

 Chapter 13 bankruptcy is a powerful financial tool that can allow you to:

-But a Chapter 13 bankruptcy is typically much more complex and labor intensive than a Chapter 7.
-In general, if you want the court to confirm (approve) your Chapter 13 bankruptcy, you must propose a feasible repayment plan that is fair to all of your creditors (which usually requires extensive bankruptcy law knowledge and is difficult to do without the expensive programs many attorneys use).
+But Chapter 13 bankruptcy is considerably more complicated and labor-intensive than Chapter 7.
+If you want the court to confirm (approve) your Chapter 13 bankruptcy, you must propose a feasible repayment plan, which is difficult to do without legal knowledge and the software used by bankruptcy lawyers.

-While you may be able to handle a simple Chapter 7 bankruptcy on your own, it generally makes sense to hire an attorney for more complicated cases.
-In most cases, it’s a good idea to hire an attorney to handle your bankruptcy if you:
+While you might be able to handle a simple Chapter 7 bankruptcy on your own, it makes sense to hire an attorney for more complicated cases.
+For instance, it’s a good idea to hire an attorney if you:

-In general, if you can’t afford a bankruptcy lawyer, you might consider:
+Learn more about options if you can’t afford a bankruptcy attorney.